 If you are experiencing frequent bouncing and visitors outside of your intended market, you could benefit from website translation and a greater conversion rate.

 8. You want the SEO benefits.

-9. You want the boost in traffic and revenue.
+9. You want a boost in traffic and revenue.

 10. You want to deliver a world-class customer experience.

-Giving your global customers an authentic online experience is the best reason to translate your website, and can incorporate any or all the reasons above.
+Giving your multilingual and global customers an authentic online experience is the best reason to translate your website and can incorporate any or all the reasons above.

-When you want to make new customers aware of your brand, support offerings you already provide, or do a better job of serving a market than your competitors, you do so by giving global customers a customer experience that’s just as good as your flagship site’s.
+When you want to make new customers aware of your brand, support offerings you already provide, or do a better job of serving a market than your competitors, you do so by giving customers a CX that’s just as good as your origin website’s.
 Your customers don’t just deserve that stellar experience—they expect it.
 Don’t let them down.